 From your Tent, your vehicle don’t have access further into Everest Base camp in this website refers to the tourist base camp at the foot of Everest in Tibet.
 It has become a very popular tourist destination in Tibet towards the Everest Base Camp.
 You will need to take the eco-bus further upwards. the cost of the Eco-Bus would be 25RMB, and it would be included in your tour price.
 The last drive about four kilometers uploads with gain of altitude less than 200 meters.
 Once when your bus stops, there is a tablet on which word Qomolangma Base camp and its altitude is written in English and Mandarin.
 This is final point for your access. you will need a mountaineering permit to cross, which can’t be obtained by any travel agency in Tibet other than Tibet mountaineering association.

 If you took a bus ride to the Base camp, you have only one hour at the Base camp.
-Many travelers want to walk up the 4 km. but please consider safety over adventure. about 1 km from the tent Camp there is a small cave of Guru Rinpoche (Padmasambhava). you can visit the cave, monks will allow you to enter the cave and chapel.
+Many travelers want to walk up the 4 km.
+But please consider safety over adventure. about 1 km from the tent Camp there is a small cave of Guru Rinpoche (Padmasambhava). you can visit the cave, monks will allow you to enter the cave and chapel.

 Dangers and Preparations

-If your travel agency provides you oxygen tank, please see if you might need it further.
+If your Tibet travel agency provides you oxygen tank, please see if you might need it further.
 If you do please ask your guide to refill it before heading forward.
-The shop on way up and at the tent camp do sells the small oxygen can. but it is more expensive than that of in towns and cities. consider buying some as you need.
+The shop on way up and at the tent camp do sell the small oxygen can. but it is more expensive than that of in towns and cities. consider buying some as you need.